amaurypavao/service-masterdata-vtex/docs/README.md

 We recommend you first link this app to a dev workspace to test.
 You can use the postman or another API tool.
 Then, proceeed to production environment.

+You must config the `.env` file with your credentials.

 ## Using this app

 This app receives a http request from the trigger, so you need to configure this as a PATCH and the endpoint is